 Customer Bill Savings: Load Shift provides customers the opportunity to reduce both volumetric and demand charges, shifting their consumption to periods of relatively low costs.

 These benefits could be substantial and significant, but they are not guaranteed.
 Beyond avoiding renewable curtailment, the LBNL Study did not quantify these potential benefits, so the potential upsides specific to Load Shift have not been considered, nor have their costs.
 Furthermore, uncoordinated and untargeted Load Shift could also raise costs in each of these categories, primarily by contributing to (rather than reducing) peak load.
 As the following section shows introduces, load can be shifted, but shift alone does not guarantee a positive outcome.
-To be effective, the Load Shift needs to be well-time and well-placed.
+To be effective, the Load Shift needs to be well-timed and well-placed.

 Sources of Load Shift Sources of Load Shift can be found across commercial, industrial and residential customer classes, from both tested and emerging technologies.
 Electricity end-uses that can readily provide Load Shift include: air conditioning, refrigerated warehouses, water supply and treatment, commercial and industrial batch processes, and electric space and water heating.
 Emerging technologies stand to contribute as well, especially battery storage and electric vehicle charging.
 And all of these end uses are better prepared than ever to quickly and reliably deliver shift through automated responses to dispatch signals or preset schedules.
-Figures 4 illustrates these capabilities, showing the typical demand patterns for several shiftable load types, along with the net load and times of need to Shift.
+Figures 4 illustrates these capabilities, showing the typical aggregate demand patterns for several shiftable load types in California, forecasted to 2025, along with the net load and times of need to Shift.

 In sum, a compelling case has emerged for Load Shift, driven by current and forecasted grid conditions, estimates of value, and technological readiness.
 The remainder of the Report focuses on how California can begin to realize the potential of this resource.

-Working Group Background and Report Organization
+LSWG Background and Report Organization

 Commission Guidance